ClickHouse/ClickHouse/docs/en/operations/opentelemetry.md

 [OpenTelemetry](https://opentelemetry.io/) is an open standard for collecting traces and metrics from the distributed application.
 ClickHouse has some support for `OpenTelemetry`.

 !!! warning "Warning"
-This is an experimental feature that will change in backward-incompatible ways in future releases.
+    This is an experimental feature that will change in backwards-incompatible ways in future releases.

 ## Supplying Trace Context to ClickHouse